 If shimmering turquoise water and white sand beaches are your priority then a holiday in the Bahamas may suit you better than one in St Kitts and Nevis.
 However this island nation has a bit of everything, and provides an exciting vacation for an adventurous traveler who likes avoiding the tourist crowds.

 You can still get gorgeous stretches of coastline here, and locals often regard Cockleshell Bay Beach as the best.
 The warm shallow water is perfect for swimming, and the sand is soft and enticing.
 This is a place many families come at the weekend to enjoy a picnic under the swaying palm trees.

 A quieter spot, and our favorite, is Major’s Bay Beach.
-This beach on St Kitts offers a spectacular view across to nearby Nevis.
+This beach on St Kitts offers a spectacular view across to nearby sister island of Nevis.
 There are no facilities, but that makes this place peaceful, and quite romantic.
 (Related: The Ten Best Beaches in St Kitts).